Symmetry-Resolved Entanglement Entropy from Heat Kernels: Entropies for free scalar field

 We now verify the applicability of the improved Sommerfeld formula to $d$-dimensional free bosonic fields.
 To this end, we first solve the heat kernel and its trace in polar coordinates before applying the replica trick to evaluate the entanglement entropy.
+Consider a $d$-dimensional spacetime containing a $(d-2)$-dimensional entangling surface.
+The solution to the heat equation Eq.~\eqref{eq:HeatKernelEq} obtained by Fourier transformation reads